 With LPL Financial’s vast network of affiliated advisors, potential clients should be able to find an advisor who can address their needs.
 However, LPL Financial’s size does bring downsides.
 The firm has faced numerous disciplinary actions in recent years, and fees and available services can vary from advisor to advisor.
 Some investors may prefer a smaller, more intimate advisory practice with fewer potential conflicts of interest and a more personalized feel.

 That being said, choosing a financial advisor is a personal decision that depends on your preferences and unique needs.
-Be sure to research multiple firms to ensure you find the right advisor for you.
+Be sure to research multiple firms to ensure you find the right financial advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.